 OSSE plans to use this funding to expand Out of School Time grants.
-Grants will be awarded to 501(c)3 organizations with a history of providing summer learning programs and experience implementing evidence-based interventions.
-The RFA process will be designed to ensure that only evidence-based interventions are awarded grant funds.
+Grants will be awarded to 501(c)3 organizations with a history of providing afterschool learning programs and experience implementing evidence-based interventions.
+The RFA process will solicit applications from CBOs for evidence-based comprehensive afterschool programming in fall 2021 and fall 2022 and will be designed to ensure that only evidence-based interventions for afterschool programming are awarded grant funds.
+Grant agreements will state the program period/dates of when programming can occur.
+Interested CBOs may apply separately for evidence-based comprehensive summer enrichment programming (see D-2i above.)